Adding a Radar rangefinder to a drone enables it to precisely follow the terrain during the flight, based on the data received from the altimeter.

 Why not use actual terrain information instead of relying on sub-optimal pre-existing data?
 That was the game-changing thinking behind a new integration solution brought onto the market by SPH Engineering, which provides unmanned systems integration services and software development.

-By adding a proprietary onboard computer UgCS SkyHub and a laser altimeter to the drone carrying a Magnetometer or GPR (the feature is currently available for DJI M600/M600 Pro and M210/M210 v2 drones and can also be used with custom drones based on DJI A3 autopilot) SPH Engineering makes it possible to follow the terrain accurately without crowding the mission with too many waypoints and thus making it inefficient.
+By adding a proprietary onboard computer UgCS SkyHub and a radar altimeter to the drone carrying a Magnetometer or GPR (the feature is currently available for DJI M600/M600 Pro and M210/M210 v2 drones and can also be used with custom drones based on DJI A3 autopilot) SPH Engineering makes it possible to follow the terrain accurately without crowding the mission with too many waypoints and thus making it inefficient.

-First, the laser or radar altimeter gathers an uninterrupted data flow by measuring the distance to the surface of the terrain.
+First, the radar altimeter gathers an uninterrupted data flow by measuring the distance to the surface of the terrain.
 Second, the onboard computer adjusts the drone flight height accordingly.
 As it uses actual data, rather than pre-existing information, this mode is called True Terrain Following.

 True terrain-following with one click